 Prerequisite: BUS100 Foundations of Business, BUS120 Introduction to Accounting, BUS225 Business Management and Organizational Behavior historical and present day.
-Prerequisite: BU175Fundamentals of Leadership

 BUS375 Advanced Leadership (3 units)

 Advanced Leadership explores a variety of leadership theories and their application to personal, family, small group, and corporate relationships.
 Learners will construct their own leadership philosophy while examining the strengths and weaknesses of leadership philosophies, both